What does it mean to be “mature”?

 Online, in many cases, there is no adult to say, “Enough is enough.”
 Often, the spats never end, or they creep into every conversation, or they escalate, as though the ultimate purpose of communication is to hash and rehash the same disputes, the same personality clashes, as though no one is adult enough to say, “This is an insignificant argument, a waste of my time and energy, a pointless exercise.
 I am confident enough in myself and my perspective to let it go, to end it — the poking, prodding, name calling, teasing.
 I am sure enough of myself to end it without winning.
 By bowing out graciously, I have won, with my self respect intact.
 I am strong, not weak.”

-My father was 48 when I was born and probably 52 or so in my earliest memories.
+My dad was 48 when I was born and probably 52 or so in my earliest memories.
 He had grown up on a family chicken farm during the Great Depression and served in the Army Air Force before and during World War II.
 He could not afford the luxury of being petty and childish; his life, circumstances, and times, and those of many of his peers, demanded maturity from an early age.
 The same was true of my mother, who had worked as a maid in a house where she was allowed to eat only after the dog was finished.

 I try to imagine either of my parents online at night, trading insults with some stranger in California, Colorado, or Kansas, taking offense at the most trivial comments, arguing about matters of no significance, eagerly signing on to see if a despised nemesis has challenged them — and I can’t do it.
 I can see my dad puttering around in the yard or garden, shopping for groceries or hardware or birdseed and suet, driving me to the library or a friend’s house, or watching a favorite television program like All in the Family.
 That is what he did in the evening; that was his life.